A topic from the subject of Quantum Chemistry in Chemistry.

 Introduction

-The time-dependent Schrödinger equation is a fundamental equation in quantum mechanics that describes how a quantum system evolves over time.
-This equation is used to calculate the probability of finding a particle in a particular state at a given time.
+The time-dependent Schrödinger equation is a fundamental equation in quantum mechanics that describes how the quantum state of a physical system changes over time.
+Unlike the time-independent Schrödinger equation which deals with stationary states, this equation is crucial for understanding systems where the potential energy changes with time, leading to transitions between energy levels.
+It's used to calculate the probability amplitude of finding a particle in a particular state at a given time.

 Significance